 Prescriptions are now free for anyone living in Scotland, Wales or Northern Ireland.
 People with cancer in England have been able to apply for an exemption certificate (FP92A) allowing them to access to free prescriptions since 1 April 2009.
 You can get get a form from your GP or from your hospital team.
 You can find out more the certificate and how to apply for one by scrolling down this page and following the links on prescription charges.

-This gives someone with cancer exemption from English prescription charges - £8.40 a time - but not their carers or family.
+This gives someone with cancer exemption from English prescription charges, but not their carers or family.
 Nor does it help with other health costs that apply across the UK.
 However, you may qualify for help with those other costs - or others for help with English prescriptions - on grounds of low income.